The Frobenius and factor universality problems of the Kleene star of a finite set of words: The Frobenius monoid problem

 Assume now that the language of $\mathcal{B}^*$ is not cofinite.
-For a $t \ge m$, let $w'$ be a binary word not accepted by $\mathcal{B}^*$ and of length at least $t$.
-Let $u'$ be the maximal prefix of $w'$ that properly encodes a word $u \in \Sigma^*$; then $u'$ is shorter by at most $m-1$ than $w'$.
-We observe that Lemma~\ref{lem:fpfl-irrevocably_accepted} holds for $\mathcal{B}^*$.
-Hence, since $w'$ is not accepted, $u'$ must be $f_0$-omitting.
+For an integer $t \ge m$, let $w' \in \{0,1\}^*$ be a binary word not accepted by $\mathcal{B}^*$ that has length at least $t$.
+Let $u'$ be the longest prefix of $w'$ that properly encodes a word $u \in \Sigma^*$, i.e., $\mathit{bin}(u)=u'$; then $u'$ is shorter by at most $m-1$ letters than $w'$.
+Observe that Lemma~\ref{lem:fpfl-irrevocably_accepted} holds for $\mathcal{B}^*$; hence, since $w'$ is not accepted, $u'$ must be $f_0$-omitting.
 From Lemma~\ref{lem:fpfl-binary_not_f0-omitting}, we know that $u$ also must be $f_0$-omitting.
-By applying the same argument as in the proof of Lemma~\ref{lem:fpfl-equivalence} to $u$ for $t \ge m ((\ell+1)2^{|Q_\mathrm{P}|}+\ell)$, (this ensures that $u$ is of length at least $\ell + 1 + (\ell+1)2^{|Q_P|}$, since the any original letter is encoded by at most $m$ letters) we conclude that the set rewriting system is immortal, thus the language of $\mathcal{A}^*$ is not cofinite. \end{proof}
+The length of $u$ is at least $(t-m+1)/m$, since each letter from $\Sigma$ is encoded by at most $m$ letters from $\{0,1\}$.
+Now we follow similarly as in the proof of Lemma~\ref{lem:fpfl-equivalence}.
+From Lemma~\ref{lem:fpfl-initial_must_be_simulating}, we conclude that $u$ has a prefix of length at least $|u|-\ell$ that is not accepted.
+Hence, for every length $k$, we can choose a suitable $t \ge m(k+\ell)+m-1$ to find a non-accepted word of length at least $k$, thus there are infinitely many non-accepted words by $\mathcal{A}^*$. \end{proof}